Cape Town: Top 10 Free (or Cheap) Things to Do

 4. The Company garden

 In the heart of Cape Town lies a garden.
-Where the first European settlers planted vegetables, Capetonians now take time-out from the bustling surrounds.
-Many transformations have swept through this colorful patch at the top end of Adderley Street in the city centre.
+Where the first European settlers planted vegetables, Capetonians now take a time-out from the bustling surrounds.
+Many transformations have swept through this colorful patch at the top end of Adderley Street in the city center.

 Today, visitors can take their shoes off to saunter through the rose garden or hug the oldest cultivated Pear Tree in South Africa.
 Downloaded brochures can be found at capetown.gov.za